oncoray/mirp/paper/paper.md

 The Image Biomarker Standardisation Initiative has created reference standards for radiomics software: 1. a reference standard for basic image processing and feature extraction steps [@Zwanenburg2020-go]; and 2. a reference standard for image filters [TODO:ADD WHEN PUBLISHED].
 There is currently a lack of fully IBSI-compliant radiomics packages in Python.
-Python is important for the radiomics field as commonly used machine learning and deep learning packages such as `scikit-learn` and `pytorch`  are interfaced using Python. `mirp` facilitates both by offering a user-friendly API for standardised image processing and feature extraction for machine learning-based radiomics, and standardised image processing for deep  learning-based radiomics.
+Python is important for the radiomics field because commonly used machine learning and deep learning packages such as `scikit-learn` and `pytorch` are interfaced using Python. `mirp` facilitates both by offering a user-friendly API for standardised image processing and feature extraction for machine learning-based radiomics, and standardised image processing for deep learning-based radiomics.

 `mirp` is intended to be used by researchers in the radiomics field to perform their own radiomics analyses on the one hand, and to externally reproduce and validate results of other researchers.
 It was originally created in 2016 and